datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 9b: Open the application**

 Are you ready ?
-Now is the time to play the DEMO
+Now is the time to play the DEMO.
+It is better to use

 ```bash
 $(gp url 8080)